waltermag/kamailio-sbc/README.md

 ansible-playbook lab.yaml --tags remove_kamailio
 ```

-**Configuration Update:**
+**Configuration Update**

-The configurations for both Asterisk and Kamailio can be updated inside the roles under the files directory.
-After updating configurations, rerun the playbook.
+You can update configurations for both Asterisk and Kamailio within the "files" directory inside their respective roles in the Ansible project structure.
+After making changes, rerun the playbook using `ansible-playbook lab.yaml` to apply the updates.

-**Development Status:**
+**Development Status**

-This project is still under development and has not been fully tested yet.
-Errors are expected and will be fixed in subsequent iterations
+This project is under development and might have bugs.
+We expect to fix them in future iterations.

+**Additional Notes**

+* For more information on Kamailio, refer to the kamailio-docker: [https://github.com/kamailio/kamailio-docker](https://github.com/kamailio/kamailio-docker) project.
+* The Asterisk image used is from the docker-asterisk: [https://github.com/mlan/docker-asterisk](https://github.com/mlan/docker-asterisk) project.